Raz-Dahan/aws_s3_flask_app/README.md

    docker-compose up -d
    ```

-2. Access the application in your web browser at `http://localhost`.
+2. Access the application in your VM's IP at `http://VM_IP:80`.

 3. Enter a search term for the image you want to download and click the "Download" button.